Update you browser

 Term 2

-Development and Context focuses on deepening an engagement with both producing work and through discussion, understanding the ways in which it might be read, displayed and contextualised.
-To this end the holding of a group exhibition/event, and a publication project give you deadlines and experience of professional contexts.
+Development and Context (30 credits) deepens an engagement with producing work and, through discussion, understanding how it might be read, displayed and contextualised.
+To this end, holding a group exhibition/event and a publication project gives you deadlines and experience of professional contexts.

 Term 3